kant0063/Genome-Environment-Association-Workshop/Mapping Accessions/Mapping Your Accessions lesson plan.md

 # In order to explore your data the first step will be to plot the accessions
 ## To do this there are a few things that are needed
-1. Indetify database from where you will get geolocation data
+1. Indentify database from where you will get geolocation data
     - Custom Collection
     - Germplasm Collection (e.g. GRIN-GLOBAL, Genesys)
     - Biogeographic Collection (e.g. GBIF)
     - Herbarium Collection (e.g. Bishop Museum, NY Botanical Garden)
 2. Idenitfy your species of interest
 3. Download all of the data associated with the species
 5. Identify wild accessions